Last reviewed on 27th November 2023 by Martin Alexander (Mortgage Advisor)

-Changing mortgage types usually depends on:
+Changing mortgage types usually depends on the following:

 - The remaining term of your mortgage